Global-Chem/global-chem/README.md

 for good manufacturing practices `GlobalChem` follows the same practice as there is no official guidelines for open source software compliance.

-Approach to Compliance:
+Approach to Open Source Part 11 Electronic Record Compliance:

-    1.)
-Validation: GlobalChem is maintained by the developers and data is open source and free to the public.
+- **Validation:** GlobalChem is maintained by the developers and data is open source and free to the public.
 SMILES/SMARTS/IUPAC that are written incorrectly is subject to change and visible to all.
 The software is validated through a continous integration system that performs routine functionality testing of the network and it's capabilities everytime the `master` production branch is updated.

-    2.)
-Audit Trail: GlobalChem is audited now through verified signatures and the commit history is visible to all the public.
+- **Audit Trail:** GlobalChem is audited now through verified signatures and the commit history is visible to all the public.
         Each branch or commit id is attached with a uuid that ensures uniqueness of the copy of the software or documentation.

-    3.)
-Legacy Systems: GlobalChem is so far a three year project that has legacy and a development history.
+- **Legacy Systems:** GlobalChem is so far a three year project that has legacy and a development history.
 Through it's history it has also maintained a good sense of manufacturing protocols.

-    4.)
-Copies of Records: GlobalChem has a visible graph network dispesered in python files that have a commit history.
+- **Copies of Records:** GlobalChem has a visible graph network dispesered in python files that have a commit history.
 The data within the network can also be exported into a common format such as CSV for filing.
 Each of the nodes within the network is also tied to a paper object representing the data inside it.
 This maintains the integrity of the data.

-    5.)
-Record Retention: Records are maintain on the platform Github but also versioned controlled through Git.
+- **Record Retention:** Records are maintain on the platform Github but also versioned controlled through Git.
 All documentation and copies of the software scheduled through release cycles with an internal semantic versioning marking critical or minor updates.